 Relationship between patients and their healthcare providers has been a major element in ensuring that patients achieve complete satisfaction in their attempt to seek for health care.
 The healthcare providers in this regard are the physicians, head nurses, nurses, student nurses and assistant nurses.
-Patients believe that entrusting their lives in the hands will yield positive outcome and a great satisfaction received from their healthcare providers influence their ability to comply to treatments.
-There are so many range of actions or mannerisms made by healthcare providers which can physically, mentally and psychologically affect the patients positively or negatively (Brasaite 2016).
+The patients are also the in-patients and out-patients.
+Patients believe in their healthcare providers that entrusting their lives in their hands will yield positive outcome and a great satisfaction received from their healthcare providers influence their ability to comply to treatments.
+According to new findings, "Health is the ability to adapt and self-manage the face of social, physical and emotional challenges" (Huber et al., 2011).
+Health is therefore seen as a resource for everyday life.
+There are so many range of actions or mannerisms made by healthcare providers which can physically, mentally and psychologically affect the patients positively or negatively.

+These behaviors could be intentional or unintentional, yet can have a great impact on the patient's health.
 Healthcare providers in this context would be considered as the Physicians and Nurses who provide health services to the patients.
+Healthcare providers are to know that patient's satisfaction is a major indicator in health care service delivery.
 There has been a lot of concern about how patients are treated at the hospital yet little attention have been given to that effect.
-It is often seen that patients who are satisfied with their healthcare providers behavior are more confident and gain some trust that no matter the condition, they can get better or be cured (Mosadeghred, 2013).
+It is often seen that patients who are satisfied with their healthcare providers behavior are more confident and gain some trust that no matter the condition, they can get better or be cured.

-According to Mavros et al., (2011) stated that healing process and recovery of a patient speeds up if the patience has a greater satisfaction from their health care providers especially in the form of assurances.
+According to Mavros et al., (2011) in their research "do Psychological variables affect early surgical recovery" describe the fact that healing process and recovery of a patient speeds up if the patience has a great satisfaction from their health care providers especially in the form of assurances that they will recover soon.
 Considering the widespread knowledge on the impact of healthcare providers and patient's relationship on patients, the significance of the subject matter is giving minimal attention by healthcare workers.
 So many factors could be part of the reasons why healthcare providers do not see the importance of establishing better relationship with their patients which the study hopes to throw more insight on this matter as well.

-Organizations such as World Health Organization(WHO), Ghana health Services(GHS), Ministry of Health are doing their best to ensuring that there are common health care services for all, yet many patients have different opinion in accessing health care system for treatment due to the kind of unexpected behaviour they receive from their health care providers (Indre, 2016).
+Organizations such as World Health Organization (WHO), Ghana health Services(GHS), Ministry of Health are doing their best to ensuring that there are common health care services for all, yet many patients have different opinion in accessing health care system for treatment due to the kind of unexpected behaviour they receive from their health care providers.
 Promoting the health of every individual has been the major aim of WHO and as part of their goal to provide proper and better health services for all individuals formed the basis of the Ottawa Charter for Promoting health in 1986.
-Since then, considerable inputs have been made by many other organizations across the globe to improve access to basic health care services in developing countries (Mosadeghred, 2013).
+Since then, considerable inputs have been made by many other organizations across the globe to improve access to basic health care services in developing countries.
+Meanwhile, the negative attitude of some healthcare providers has been a major challenge to achieving such goals.
+There is no system to measure the quality of the services provided by this healthcare provider.